The Yarn

 Panagiota Vogdou, producer

-Panagiota was born and raised in Greece and moved to Toronto in 2015, bringing with her an accent, a suitcase full of stories, and a deep love for the theatre stage.
-She first performed with the theatre group Ochliroi in her hometown and later with Epi Skinis in Toronto.
-Since 2020, storytelling has completely taken over her life, and she hasn’t stopped sharing her stories at shows such as The Story Collider, Replay Storytelling, Tales Toronto, The Spit, Listen to This!, True Stories Told Live in Toronto, and Confabulation in Montreal.
+Panagiota Vogdou was born and raised in Greece and moved to Toronto, Canada in 2015, bringing with her an accent, a suitcase full of stories, and a deep love of the stage.
+She first performed with the theatre group Ochliroi in her hometown of Kozani, and later with Epi Skinis in Toronto.

 Photo credit: Kevin Cato